 Both of these awards will be awarded based on the number of Gold, Silver and Bronze awards.
 In this instance a Gold will be worth 3 pts, a Silver 2 pts and a Bronze 1pt.
 An additional point will be allocated for the agency that runs the Grand Prix campaign.
 In the event of a draw at this stage the winner will be identified as the Brand or agency with most Golds.
 If there is a still a draw at this stage then the brand or agency with most nominations will win.

 Need help or advice?
-Call us Awards team now on 020 3848 0444 or get in touch on email@example.com.
+Call our Awards team now on 020 3848 0444 or get in touch on firstname.lastname@example.org.

 | Shortlist | Welcome to The IPM Awards | Categories | Gala Dinner | Sponsors |